akbrousseau/akbrousseau.github.io/test.md

 From here our team have further identified learning objectives and associated activities that will follow each of the four guidelines.

 ## Authentication
 ### Password Safety Learning Objectives:
+Completeing this course students should be expected to:
-* Students will be able to understand the rationale behind the most common password attacks and how they can compromise a password.
+* ***Understand*** the rationale behind the most common password attacks and how they can compromise a password.
 * Students will be able to differentiate between good and bad passwords with regard to the most common password attacks.
 * Students will be able to construct passwords that are both memorable and secure against the most common password attacks.
 * Students will be able to create memorization techniques that will allow the students to more easily remember secure passwords.